scraed/CharacteristicGuidanceWebUI/README.md

 ### Basic Parameters
 - `Regularization Strength`: Range 0.0 to 10.0 (default: 1).
 Adjusts the strength of regularization at the beginning of sampling, larger regularization means easier convergence and closer alignment with CFG (Classifier Free Guidance).
 - `Regularization Range Over Time`: Range 0.01 to 10.0 (default: 1).
 Modifies the range of time being regularized, larger time means slow decay in regularization strength hence more time steps being regularized, affecting convergence difficulty and the extent of correction.
 - `Max Num.
-Characteristic Iteration`: Range 1 to 50 (default: 30).
+Characteristic Iteration`: Range 1 to 50 (default: 50).
 Determines the maximum number of characteristic iterations per sampling time step.
 - `Num.
-Basis for Correction`: Range 1 to 6 (default: 1).
+Basis for Correction`: Range 0 to 6 (default: 0).
 Sets the number of bases for correction, influencing the amount of correction and convergence behavior.
-More basis means better quality but harder convergence
+More basis means better quality but harder convergence.
+Basis number = 0 means batch-wise correction, > 0 means channel-wise correction.
 - `Reuse Correction of Previous Iteration`: Range 0.0 to 1.0 (default: 0.0).
 Controls the reuse of correction from previous iterations to reduce abrupt changes during generation.
 Suppress Abrupt Changes During Generation. **Don't adjust this parameter, adjust regularization instead.
 I'm thinking about modifying this parameter**
 - `ControlNet Compatible Mode`
   - `More Prompt`: Controlnet is turned off when iteratively solving characteristic guidance correction.